syncfusion-content/asp.netwebforms-docs/aspnet/PivotClient/OLAP-Client-Elements.md

 * **Add Report** - Adds a new report to the existing list of reports.
 * **Remove Report** - Removes the current report from the report list.
 It could not be possible to remove if the report list contains only one report in it.
 * **Rename Report** - The rename option lets the user to change the name of the current report.
-* **Save Report** - The save option stores the report collection at the instant in a database.
-* **Load Report** - The load report option picks the saved report collection from the database and loads it by clearing the existing collection of reports.
+* **Report Manipulation in DB** - which contains the options to manipulate the reports in the Database.
 * **MDX Query** – This option displays the MDX query executed to retrieve the data at that instant.
 * **Defer Update** – This option lets the user to update the widget on-demand rather than updating it for every interaction.
 * **Export to Excel** - This option is used to export the Grid and Chart into an Excel worksheet.